exoxegroup/jitted/docs/STATUS.md

 **Date**: 2025-12-25

 ## Overview
 The application is in the final verification stage.
-We have successfully implemented the **Admin-only Manual Publication Workflow** with enhanced metadata support, integrated **Cloudinary** for reliable file storage, and fixed the **Archives** display for manual collections.
+We have switched the storage strategy from Cloudinary to **Local Disk Storage** to ensure reliability and simplify the deployment on Render.

 **Key Updates (2025-12-25)**:
-- **Download Fix**: Implemented secure signed URL generation for file downloads to resolve Cloudinary access issues on production.
+- **Storage Migration**: Switched from Cloudinary to Local File System for uploads.
-- **Upload Config**: Enforced public access mode for new file uploads.
+- **Upload Route**: Updated to save files to `uploads/` directory.
-- **UI/UX Polish**: Optimized author affiliation display and home page responsiveness.
+- **Download Route**: Updated to serve files from local disk (via `/api/uploads/[filename]`).
-- **Bug Fixes**: Removed debug console from manual upload, fixed TypeScript errors in article view.
+- **Cloudinary Fallback**: Reverted to direct redirect for existing Cloudinary files.

 ## Completed Tasks
 ### Phase 1-6
 - [x] All core functionalities.

 ### Phase 7 (Polish & Launch)
-- [x] Cloudinary Integration (File Storage).
+- [x] Cloudinary Integration (Replaced with Local Storage).
 - [x] Admin-Only Mode (Registration Disabled).
 - [x] Manual Publication Workflow (Enhanced).
 - [x] Dashboard Quick Actions.
 - [x] Archives Page Update (Support for Manual Collections).
-- [x] Production Download Fix (Signed URLs).
+- [x] Production Download Fix (Local Storage).

 ## Active Tasks
 - [ ] Final End-to-End Verification of Manual Uploads.